Dirt Rally 2.0: Development

 Dirt Rally 2.0 is the first game in the series to be developed by Codemasters after game director Paul Coleman's departure from the company in early 2018.
 Rally drivers Ryan Champion and Jon Armstrong served as consultants throughout the game's development with occasional help from Oliver Solberg, while veteran co-driver Phil Mills lent his voice as the game's English-speaking co-driver.
 Neil Cole is the English-speaking voice of the rallycross spotter.
-As with other Codemasters racing games, audio was meticulously recorded from inside and out of each car in the game, capturing isolated tracks of intake, exhaust, turbo/superchargers, transmission, and cabin noise.
+As with other Codemasters racing games, the audio team meticulously recorded individual tracks of intake, exhaust, turbo and supercharger, transmission, and cabin noise from inside and outside of each real car featured in the game.

 Reception

 Dirt Rally 2.0 received "generally favorable reviews", according to review aggregator Metacritic.